calebchris000/COVID-19-Reports/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the people involved for making this project possible.
+I want to use this medium to appreciate Nelson Sakwa on Behance who inspired the UI.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>